|

 John A. was his grandfather.
 Don was born in Baytown at San Jacinto Hosp. and lived

 on McKinney.
-Submitted by Bruce Marshall
+Bruce Marshall

 Next to Bay Villa on